 Our graph visualization toolkit technology can help.
-It brings any connected data to life, and it’s a particularly good fit for large, complex networks stored as knowledge graphs.
+It brings any connected data to life, and it’s a particularly good fit for large, complex networks of customer data stored as knowledge graphs.

 I decided to ‘eat my own dog food’ (not literally).
-In this blog post, I’ll integrate multiple data sources into a single knowledge graph of anonymized marketing data, and visualize it using KeyLines.
+In this blog post, I’ll integrate multiple data sources into a single customer knowledge graph of anonymized marketing data, and visualize it using KeyLines.
+Customer knowledge graphs are an efficient, powerful way to manage and analyze your customer’s data.
 We’ll find out which marketing channels are most effective at encouraging contacts to our site and try to understand the behaviors of those contacts who eventually become customers.

 Since Google introduced one to enhance its search engine’s results, knowledge graphs have become the most popular choice for storing structured information in a semantic way.
 There’s no agreed definition, but we can think of them as tools to understand related knowledge and information.
 All knowledge graphs share certain traits:

-Knowledge graphs are used everywhere.
+Knowledge graphs are everywhere and lend themselves to so many use cases.
 They power everything from knowledge bases to academic research databases, risk management software to supply chain management tools and so on.
 The next step is to visualize these online libraries of connected entities so it’s easy to manage and explore the data.